danterazo/FA19-LING-X490/+SP20-LING-X490/A0 - FA19 Final Report Revised/README.md

             - [] Random sampling method
         - [] Condition corresponding to sampling used in other datasets. i.e. find hashtags in data, sample using that
         - [] Describe 7 columns of numerical data
+    - [] Research question: want to look at what charactistics of the dataset net better results (might not be as simple as boosted vs. random sampling)
+    - [] Look up how Kaggle dataset was created
+    - []